treblereel/gwtproject/README.md

 GitHub [issues](https://github.com/foal/gwt-time/issues) and [pull requests](https://github.com/foal/gwt-time/pulls)
 should be used when you want to help advance the project.

-Note that pull requests and issues will only be considered so far as matching the behaviour of Java SE releases.
+Note that pull requests and issues will only be considered so far as matching the behavior of Java SE releases.
 Additional requested features will be rejected.

 Pull requests must _not_ be copied from the JDK, because the GPL license is incompatible with the BSD license used here.